Claudia2017/sbb-blog-legal-hack-2017/readme.md

 - knowing what the change is (that is the meaning or scope)
 - check relevancy
+- find "buzz words"/Topics for matching changes /information with who will be notified
 - push relevant information
 - figure out what needs to be changed in businees process to comply with taht change
+- how does the user add new sources / delete old sources
+- how does the user define when to get notified (domaine of knowledge / monitoring field)

 # TODO (for further revision)